-The partial environmental assessment, focused on compliance to EMP, particularly during construction, and Health Care Waste Management carried out to update the EMP for implementation of AF3 of HSSP2 confirmed that in most cases construction was undertaken following best practices and complied with measures described in the EMP.
+The partial environmental assessment, focused on compliance to EMP, particularly during construction, and Health Care Waste Management was carried out as part of AF3 preparation to gain lessons learned and gaps from HSSP2 implementation to update further the updated EMP of AF2 for implementation during AF3.
+The assessment confirmed that in most cases construction was undertaken following best practices and complied with measures described in the EMP.
 Most proposed sites were located on the premises of the referral hospitals or health centers.
 In some cases, minor issues related to improper management of construction waste and limited attention given to the management of on-site-safety were observed.
 These issues have been mitigated through good construction and good construction practices under regular monitoring of the construction supervision firm, the Ministry of Health (MOH) officials and the task team.
-The status of EMP implementation is reported in the monthly civil work progress reports.
+The status of EMP implementation is reported in the civil work progress reports.